-This new balcony law is specific to condominiums controlled by residential homeowners’ associations.
+This new balcony law is specific to Condominiums (Multi Family Housing) controlled by residential homeowners’ associations (HOA’s).
 It applies to any building containing 3 or more multi-family dwelling units.

 What Counts as an Exterior Elevated Element?

 Balconies are not the only thing that must be inspected under this new law.
-Any elevated structure which will support weight is also included.
+Any elevated structure which will support weight and is built with wood supporting structures (wood beams and plywood) is also included.
 This covers:

 - Entry structures more than 6-feet above ground level